Location: Meldreth, Cambridgeshire/Hertfordshire border

 Be part of our successful team and benefit from a generous package that includes:

 - Life assurance

 - Employee assistance programme

 - Paid holiday

 - Training and Development

-For more information or to request a job description please call Meldreth and Orchard Manor HR Team on 01763 268000 or email MMOMRecruitment@the-aurora-group.com
+If you’d like an informal discussion or a full job description before applying, please contact our HR Team on 01763 268000 or email MMOMRecruitment@the-aurora-group.com.

 Successful applicants will be subject to pre-employment safeguarding checks including an enhanced disclosure and barring service (DBS) check.

 The Aurora Group is committed to safeguarding and promoting the welfare of the children and young adults in our care